PurvaDeekshit/AEM-Engineering-Test/README.md

 **Tests:**

-Performed manual testing using the URL in the browser and using Postman.
+Performed testing using Postman and manual testing in the browser using the URL.

 Used JUnit Test for the following tests: